uon-hci/tools/docs/docs/SHP-course.md

 ### Presenting results and drawing conclusions

-Results can be represented visually through charts, figures and tables. *Descriptive* and *inferential* statistics are also usually used.
+Results can be represented visually through charts, figures and tables. *Descriptive* and *inferential* statistics are also commonly used.
-Based on the conslusions drawned (*reject*, *fail to reject*), a wider discussion must be made regarding the strength of the findings, and how they can be generalized to other contexts.
+Based on the drawn conslusions (*reject*, *fail to reject*), a wider discussion must be made regarding the strength of the findings, and how they can be generalized to other contexts.

 ---